ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.expressRouteParameters.expressRouteGatewayName`

 Name of the ExpressRoute Gateway.
+Required when deployExpressRouteGateway is true.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `virtualHubParameters.expressRouteParameters.allowNonVirtualWanTraffic`